Laboratoire-de-Chemoinformatique/SynPlanner/README.rst

 Colab Tutorials
 --------------------

-    Colab tutorials don’t require the local installation of ``SynPlanner`` but are limited by available computational resources in Google Colab.
+    Colab tutorials do not require the local installation of ``SynPlanner`` but are limited by available computational resources in Google Colab

 Currently, two tutorials are available:

-- `General tutorial <https://colab.research.google.com/github/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/colab/general_tutorial.ipynb>`_ presents the full pipeline of SynPlanner starting from raw reaction data and resulting in ready-to-use retrosynthetic planning. *This tutorial can be used for training retrosynthetic models on custom data from scratch.*
+- | `General tutorial <https://colab.research.google.com/github/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/colab/general_tutorial.ipynb>`_ presents the full pipeline of SynPlanner starting from raw reaction data and resulting in ready-to-use retrosynthetic planning.
+  | *This tutorial can be used for training retrosynthetic models on custom data from scratch.*
-- `Planning tutorial <https://colab.research.google.com/github/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/colab/retrosynthetic_planning.ipynb>`_ presents the ready-to-use retrosynthetic planning in SynPlanner. *This tutorial can be used for retrosynthetic planning for custom target molecules with pretrained retrosynthetic models that can downloaded from SynPlanner.*
+- | `Planning tutorial <https://colab.research.google.com/github/Laboratoire-de-Chemoinformatique/SynPlanner/blob/main/colab/retrosynthetic_planning.ipynb>`_ presents the ready-to-use retrosynthetic planning in SynPlanner.
+  | *This tutorial can be used for retrosynthetic planning for custom target molecules with pretrained retrosynthetic models that can downloaded from SynPlanner.*

 Jupyter Tutorials
 --------------------

-    Jupyter Tutorials requires the local installation of ``SynPlanner`` but can be executed with advanced computational resources on local servers.
+    Jupyter Tutorials requires the local installation of ``SynPlanner`` but can be executed with advanced computational resources on local servers

 Currently, five tutorials are available: